emranxec/KeepLearning/README.md

 ```
 ----

-### Q. What is difference between Iterator and ListIterator?
+### Q. What is difference between Iterator and ListIterator? fail-fast vs fail-safe?

 - Iterator
 >An Iterator class provides us with 3 methods - next(), hasNext() and remove().
 Every Collection in Java is